nashville-software-school/bangazon-project-template/readme.md

 8. Try to get a list of categories in the browser
 9. If this doesn't work, reach out to your senior

-Once you're logged into the documentation, try out a few other requests so you can see what each endpoint does.
-There is information in the docs about what status and data will be returned with each response
+Once you're logged into the swagger docs, try out a few other requests so you can see what each endpoint does.
+There is information in the docs about what status and data will be returned with each response.
+If you want to switch users, look in the `auth_token` table to grab a different token.